Education - Local Offer

 Students with higher needs may qualify for a Disabled Students’ Allowance to fund specific help such as note takers, sign language interpreters or computer equipment.

-See the Preparation for Adulthood section for more advice.
+See information about Preparation for Adulthood for more advice.

 Search the Local Offer directory.